French immigration to Puerto Rico: Frenchmen in the defense of Puerto Rico

 When British forces under the command of Sir Ralph Abercromby attempted to invade Puerto Rico in 1797, many of the newly arrived French immigrants offered their services to the Spanish colonial government in Puerto Rico in defense of the Island that had taken them in when they fled from the Louisiana "Territory" of the United States.
 Among them was Corsair Captain and former French Navy officer Capt.
 Antoine Daubón y Dupuy, owner and captain of the ship "L'Espiégle" and another Frenchman named Captain Lobeau of the ship "Le Triomphant".
 Capt.
 Daubón, who had acquired a "Letter of Marque" from France was in the San Juan Bay area after having captured the American ship "Kitty", of Philadelphia, and was holding captive a crew of American sailors.
 French Capt.
 Daubón, son of Jacobin French Revolutionary activist, Raymond Daubón, was one of three registered corsairs in the Caribbean's Commercial Tribunal of Basse-Terre, Guadeloupe, licensed to seize and capture enemy vessels on behalf of France.

 Daubón offered his services and the use of his vessel and men to the Spanish Colonial Governor of Puerto Rico and together with the French Consul on the island, M. Paris, gathered a group of French immigrants in Puerto Rico and sent these troops to protect the entrance of San Juan at Fort San Gerónimo.
 Among the French surnames of those who fought on the Island were: Bernard, Hirigoyan, Chateau, Roussell, Larrac and Mallet.
 It is also worthy of note to mention that the British landed in San Juan harbor with 400 French prisoners of war, who were part of the invasion force.
 French Consul M. Paris, sent a letter addressed to the French prisoners of war, promising them a safe haven in San Juan if they defected, which was signed by Governor Castro.

 Due in part to this successful effort, Abercromby's forces were further weakened when the French prisoners agreed to accept the offer from the French Consul in Puerto Rico and become settlers on the island.
 The invasion soon became bogged down and the British retreated from the island to their ships on April 30 and on May 2, set sail northward out of San Juan Harbor without the 400 French prisoners, who were to become part of the already established immigrant French community in Puerto Rico.

-These Frenchmen were immediately accepted and joined the other French immigrants who also had fought against the invasion as well.
-The newly arrived 400 Frenchmen all stayed and thrived in Puerto Rico.
-They soon sent for their families who were living in France.
-The descendants of these 18th century French immigrant arrivals in Puerto Rico and their families continued as those before them to quickly establish themselves as tradesmen, merchants, traders, community leaders and established innumerable entrepreneurial enterprises with France and other French colonial trading ports and today continue to live in Puerto Rico where they have distinguished themselves among all the aspects of Puerto Rican Insular life.
+The newly arrived French immigrants joined other French residents in Puerto Rico, including some who had participated in resisting the invasion.
+Around 400 of the new arrivals remained on the island, and many later brought their families to France.
+Their descendants became involved in trade, commerce and other local enterprises, maintaining connections with France and other French colonial ports.